liutiantian233/CPP-Project/Wrong book/README.md

 it is automatically set by C++ to the address of the calling variable (True)

 it is an integer type (False)

+the programmer can **directly** assign it a new value in a class method (False)

+the programmer must set it to use it in a class method (False)

+it is a pointer type (True)

 # C++ random numbers